chris-ramon/thesis-graphql-go/README.md

 The following tasks were identified as part of the implementation, most of the tasks are at one to one relationship that covers single components, other tasks did cover multiple functionalities.

-The develpoment workflow of the tasks were centralized at GitHub, next listing those tasks:
+The development workflow of the tasks were centralized at GitHub, next listing those tasks:

 <table>
   <tbody>